IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 * You can now interact with chatbot and know your confidential information in a secure manner.
 ![chatFlow](doc/source/images/chatFlow.png)

 > Note: The server host can be changed as required in the server.js file, and `PORT` can be set in the `.env` file.

 ## Questions
-If you have any questions or issues you can create a new [issue here][issues].
+If you have any questions or issues you can create a new [issue here](https://github.com/IBM/authenticate-users-on-your-chatbot-with-sms-otp/pulls).

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For